Tulsa vs. Temple NCAA Football Odds, Plays and Insights | November 20, 2021

 Temple Stats and Trends

-- Temple has two wins against the spread in 10 games this year.
+- Thus far this season Temple has two wins against the spread.

-- The Owls have yet to cover the spread this season when underdogs by 21.5 points or more.
+- The Owls have been underdogs by 21.5 points or more two times this year and have not covered the spread once.

-- Temple's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Temple's games this season have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

 - The Owls have turned the ball over 17 times this season, four more turnovers than the Golden Hurricane have forced (13).